 #1: Prioritize which fields to check first

 If your fields are spread out, you or an employee probably spend a lot of time driving from field to field checking rain gauges, soil conditions, and crop drydown.
-With FarmLogs, you can use Rainfall Tracker and Crop Health Imagery to prioritize which fields to check first, and save time that might be better spent on other tasks.
+With FarmLogs, you can use Recent Rain and Satellite Imagery to prioritize which fields to check first, and save time that might be better spent on other tasks.

 Rainfall Tracker can replace your rain gauges.
 Every time a rainfall event occurs on one of your fields FarmLogs will send you a notification, so instead of driving to each field you can make the decision to focus operations on fields where soil conditions are drier based on your rainfall notifications.